SdSadat/Git-Commands/README.md

 ## Introduction

-This repository serves as a cheatsheet for common Git commands and best practices.
+This repository serves as a cheat sheet for common Git commands and best practices.
 Whether you're a beginner looking to get started with Git or an experienced developer wanting to brush up on your Git skills, you'll find useful information here.

 ## Table of Contents